What is Cisco Port Security? | Definition, Types & Features

 1. Learning Mode

 At this stage, it starts learning mode.
 In this mode, it monitors the traffic passing through the port.
-It then learns the MAC of the devices it transmits over the port.
+It then learns the MAC of the devices it transmits to over the port.

 1. Setting a Limit on the Number of Addresses